|

 b.
 Transporting Posters, Signs, Banners, Flags, and other similar Displays

-Except as provided in this Policy and UCLA Policy 852: Public Expression Activities, all posters, signs, banners, flags, and other similar displays must be hand carried and not in any way affixed, fastened, or attached to the premises; they may not be self-supporting and placed for display; nor leaned against any wall, partition, or other UCLA Property.
+Except as provided in this Policy and UCLA Policy 852, all posters, signs, banners, flags, and other similar displays must be hand carried and not in any way affixed, fastened, or attached to the premises; they may not be self-supporting and placed for display; nor leaned against any wall, partition, or other UCLA Property.

-The sizes and restrictions of posters, signs, banners, flags, and other similar displays must be in accordance with the Section 100014 of the Regulations and Los Angeles Municipal Code Section 55.07
+Posters, signs, banners, flags, and other similar displays are permitted where they comply with the material and handle restrictions Section 100014 of the Regulations and Los Angeles Municipal Code Section 55.07, and do not block pedestrian or vehicular access or pose a safety concern.

 c.
 Distribution of Non-Commercial Literature